cavemutt/LovelyToDoList.github.io/README.md

 ### What I've learned and future development :
 This was great practice with functional JavaScript and CSS animation.
 I really enjoyed being able to bring my ideas to life in this app.
 This project helped solidify some skills, such as creating elements, controlling modals and using audio.
 I also was able to learn much about how local storage works and how to store, change and retrieve items with differences.

 This app is ok on smaller screen sizes, but just 'ok', it could be improved.
 It also needs improvement as far as accessibility.
-I am very sure some ARIA properties would benefit the accessibility of this app, as well as the Silly Billy Bubbles Tour.
+I am very sure some ARIA properties would benefit the screen-reading of this app, as well as the Silly Billy Bubbles Tour.
 I will come back to my projects to upgrade their accessibility.
-The time/date of when an item is added would also be useful.
+The time/date of when a list item is added would also be useful.

 If you see any errors or have any comments or suggestions, please let me know!
 Feel free to email me at jennifer_lee_dev@protonmail.com